Charlychee/Visual-Inertial-SLAM/README.md

 # Visual Inertial SLAM

 ## Overview
 This project uses stereo camera observations to estimate where our agent is and where our observed landmarks are.
-This utilizes the Extended Kalman Filter (EKF) to estimate the 3D pose of our agent and the 3D position of our landmarks.
+This utilizes the Extended Kalman Filter (EKF) with stereo camera and IMU data to estimate the 3D pose of an agent and the 3D position of landmarks.

 ## Implementation
 This was implemented in Python using NumPy.
 The code has been redacted.
 If you wish to see it, you may contact me at charles.lychee@gmail.com